gwenjo/mario-memory/README.md

 As the site owner, I want the user to have fun with this game.

--   by adding simple and different levels to this game, I hope the user will have fun with the game
+-   By adding simple and different levels to this game, I hope the user will have fun with the game

 ### Further testing of the game